 This course covers structure, function, and food sources of the micronutrients (vitamins, minerals, trace minerals, and various phytochemicals).
-The complex function of each nutrient is reviewed, along with interactions, excesses, deficiencies, and supplementation.
-The effects of nutrient synergy, food processing and agricultural practices on micronutrient density of whole foods is explored.
-Students use a variety of methods to compare the micronutrient content of diets.
+The complex function of each nutrient is reviewed, along with interactions, excesses, deficiencies, supplementation, and nutrient synergy.
+The effects of food processing, fortification and agricultural practices on micronutrient density of foods will be explored.
+The course will also cover lab assessment of nutritional status.
+Students use a variety of methods to compare the micronutrient content of diets and will review safety and toxicology of dietary supplements, drug-nutrient, and nutrient-nutrient interactions.
+Credits: 3.00

-Prerequisite: 1 of the following: ISCI547a, ISCI646A, ISCI647a; 2 of the following: ISCI626, NUTR614
+Prerequisite: ISCI626; NUTR614; 1 of the following: ISCI547A, ISCI646A, ISCI647A